 There are areas of the Dungeon that contain strobe lighting which may affect those suffering from photosensitive epilepsy.
 These areas are marked so please look out for them.
 An alternative route will be provided for those who need to bypass these areas.

-We are very sorry that the London Dungeon is not accessible for guests with Mobility Scooters.
+Due to width and weight restrictions throughout the attraction,the London Dungeon is not accessible for guests with Mobility Scooters.

 The ride is not accessible to wheelchair users or visitors who cannot use stairs.
-There is a height restriction on this ride of 1.2 metres.
+There is a height restriction on this ride of 1 metre, guests at this height must be accompanied by a parent or guardian , Guests who are 1.2 metres can ride without supervison.
 Due to the use of strobe lighting the ride is not suitable for visitors with photosensitive epilepsy.
 This ride is not recommended for visitors with: